 - Office of Naval Research, Division 312: Electronic, Sensors and Network Research, 2014; award # N0001414WX20791.

 - Office of Naval Research through the Naval Academy Research Council, 2014; award # N001614WX30023.

 - Office of Naval Research through the Naval Academy Research Council, 2013; award # N001613WX20992.

 Professional Affiliation and Service:

-- Reviewer: Applied Physics Letters, Journal of Applied Physics, Liquid Crystals, Physical Review E, Nanoscale, Carbon, ACS Applied Materials & Interfaces, Crystals, Indian Journal of Physics.
+- Reviewer: Applied Physics Letters, Journal of Applied Physics, Liquid Crystals, Physical Review E, ACS Nano, Nanoscale, Carbon, ACS Applied Materials & Interfaces, Crystals, RSC Advances, MRS Advances, Optical Materials Express, Physica E: Low-dimensional Systems and Nanostructures, Soft Materials, The Journal of Physical Chemistry, Indian Journal of Physics.

 Scientific affiliation: American Physical Society, Sigma Xi Scientific Research Society (induction).